alekseybeletskii/ADC.Data.Viewer.Java/Readme.txt

 This information will be shown in the right part of the program's main window, according to a selected  table row.

-In addition it is possible to open data presented in the Text file.
+In addition it is possible to open data presented in a text file.
 For now it should be a single file per signal - with a single data column inside.
 You will be prompted to enter some data manually in this case (date, channel number, ADC rate...).